srid/ema/docs/getting-started/basic-site.md

 TODO

-For now, see the third example in the Git repo, which is the source for this very site.
+For now, see the second example in the Git repo.
+Or the third example, which is the source for this very site.

+{.last}
+[Next]{.next}, checkout the [How To](../howto.md) series for information on specific topics.